Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ## Prerequisites

-* An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).
+* An [Azure account](https://azure.microsoft.com/free/) (free trials are available).
-* An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace.
+* An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quickstart-installation.md) to install the program and create a workspace.
 * This scenario assumes that you are running Azure ML Workbench on Windows 10 or MacOS with Docker engine locally installed.
-* To run scenario with remote Docker container, provision Ubuntu Data Science Virtual Machine (DSVM) by following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
+* To run the scenario with a remote Docker container, provision Ubuntu Data Science Virtual Machine (DSVM) by following the [instructions](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
 We recommend using a virtual machine with at least 8 cores and 28 Gb of memory.
 D4 instances of virtual machines have such capacity.
-* To run this scenario with Spark cluster, provision HDInsight cluster by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-provision-linux-clusters).
+* To run this scenario with a Spark cluster, provision HDInsight cluster by following the [instructions](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-provision-linux-clusters).
 We recommend having a cluster with at least six worker nodes and at least 8 cores and 28 Gb of memory in both header and worker nodes.
 D4 instances of virtual machines have such capacity.
-To maximize performance of the cluster, we recommend to change the parameters spark.executor.instances, spark.executor.cores, and spark.executor.memory by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-resource-manager) and editing the definitions in "custom spark defaults" section.
+To maximize performance of the cluster, we recommend to change the parameters spark.executor.instances, spark.executor.cores, and spark.executor.memory by following the [instructions](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-resource-manager) and editing the definitions in "custom spark defaults" section.

-     <b>Troubleshooting</b>: Your Azure subscription might have a quota on the number of cores that can be used.
-Azure portal does not allow creation of cluster with the total number of cores exceeding the quota.
-To find you quota, go in Azure portal to Subscriptions section, click on the subscription used to deploy a cluster and then click on Usage+quotas.
-Usually quotas are defined per Azure region and you can choose to deploy Spark cluster in a region where you have enough free cores.
+     **Troubleshooting**: Your Azure subscription might have a quota on the number of cores that can be used.
+The Azure portal does not allow the creation of cluster with the total number of cores exceeding the quota.
+To find you quota, go in the Azure portal to the Subscriptions section, click on the subscription used to deploy a cluster and then click on **Usage+quotas**.
+Usually quotas are defined per Azure region and you can choose to deploy the Spark cluster in a region where you have enough free cores.

-* Create Azure storage account that is used for storing dataset.
-You can find instructions for creating storage account [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
+* Create an Azure storage account that is used for storing the dataset.
+Please follow the [instructions](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account) to create a storage account.

 ## Data description